jaantollander/masters-thesis/content/30_monitoring.md

 Finally, the monitoring client composes a message of the data by listing the individual data structures and sends it to the ingest server via *Hypertext Transfer Protocol (HTTP)*.

-## Backfilling initial zeros
+## Backfilling the initial entry
 <!-- TODO: first version had to keep track -->
+We must manually add an initial entry filled with zeros, when a new entry appears or old entry resets in Jobstats.
+Otherwise, we lose data from the first observation interval.
+During this thesis, we backfilled the initial entries during the analysis.
-In the future, we should also backfill the initial zeros, that is, the beginning of a time series, to the database to not lose data from the first observation interval.
+In the future, we should backfill them to the database to keep the analysis simpler.

-For that, the monitoring client must keep track of previously observed identifiers, concatenation of target and entry identifier (`<target>:<entry_id>`), and the previous observation timestamp.
+To detect initial entries, the monitoring client must keep track of previously observed identifiers, concatenation of target and entry identifier (`<target>:<entry_id>`), and the previous observation timestamp.
 When the client encounters an identifier not present in the previous observation interval, it creates a new instance of a data structure with the new target and entry identifier, the previous timestamp, the missing value for snapshot time, and zeros for statistics.
 For example, if the previous data structure is the first observation, we have the following: